10 Military Moving Tips

 Plan for pets and kids

-If you can, try to find sitters for smaller children and pets while you move things out of your home.
+If you can, try to find sitters for smaller children and a while you move things out of your home.
 Trust us, it’ll help reduce stress in a big way.

 Pack a “first day” box

-Before you begin moving out, take some time to pack a suitcase or box with essentials you’ll need your first night in your home.
-This might include a toothbrush, toothpaste, phone charger, change of clothes, toilet paper, towels, and anything else you can think of.
+Before you begin moving out, take some time to pack a suitcase or box with essentials you’ll need for your first night in your new home.
+Include a toothbrush, toothpaste, deodorant, phone charger, change of clothes, toilet paper, towels, paper towels, and anything else you can think of.
 If you’re getting some help from movers, be sure they know not to pack this box until the end.

 Appoint a “do not pack” area